billnguyen8991/Asheville-Airbnb-Listings-Analysis/README.md

 | 2023 | 11    | 4923  |
 | 2023 | 6     | 4890  |

+It is notable that Airbnb activity increased after 2021, despite this period overlapping with the COVID pandemic.
+Under strict social distancing policies, demand for accommodation would normally be expected to decline.
+However, this trend can be explained by a shift in traveller preferences during COVID.
+Demand increased for private, self contained accommodation that minimised contact with others, and Airbnb listings were well positioned to meet this need.
+In addition, many hosts introduced discounted pricing and long stay offers to attract guests during periods of uncertainty, encouraging extended stays rather than short visits.
+Furthermore, the widespread adoption of work from home arrangements increased demand for flexible accommodation, as some guests extended their stays or remained in temporary locations during travel disruptions.
+Together, these factors contributed to the resilience and growth of Airbnb demand during the pandemic period.

 ### Affect of minimum night on price
 Short minimum nights **can be associated** with higher prices:
 Example: 28732 has only 2 minimum nights but the highest average price (202 USD).
 This might indicate that hosts are offering premium properties for short stays.